By Euro Weekly News Media • 27 May 2011 • 11:36

 This vehicle is not for speed demons as it can only travel up to 56 kilometres per hour on a single three to four hour charge.

-It was developed from an initial idea four years ago by then 17-year-old Canadian inventor Benjamin Gulak as a solution to
+It was developed from an initial idea four years ago by then 17-year-old Canadian inventor Benjamin Gulak as a solution to China’s smog-filled mega-cities while on a business trip to Asia with his father.

 The original Uno I prototype was built for a year 12 science project in 2008, while the Uno III was produced by his own motor design company called BPG Motors based in Cambridge, Massachusetts (USA) and retails at $7,500 (€5,269).